AlchemistsLab/govalent/README.md

 ### Usage without a Client

-If you are dealing with one account.
-There is no need to create a new client. you can simply call `govalent.$resource$()`
+If you are dealing with one account, there is no need to create a new client. you can simply call `govalent.$resource$()`

 ```go
 import (